 Walnuts, hazelnuts, almonds, and even fruits and vegetables like carrots, squash, and other root vegetables are part of their natural diet.

-If reading the downsides made you feel more fearful, reading the benefits of squirrel meat may make you feel a little less fearful.
+If reading the downsides made you feel more fearful, reading the benefits of squirrel meat may make you less fearful.
 The sickness we explained is unlikely to affect you, but the nutrients in squirrel meat are guaranteed to help your health.

 A regular dish of squirrel meat contains more protein than chicken or cow flesh.